benpollarduk/BP.AdventureFramework/README.md

 # Getting Started
  * Clone the repo
  * Build all projects
- * Run the BP.AdventureFramework.Tutorial project
+ * Run the BP.AdventureFramework.Examples project

 # Contribute
 It´s Open Source (License >> MIT), please feel free to use or contribute.
 To raise a pull request visit https://github.com/ben-pollard-uk/adventure-framework/pulls.